eBay/NSTSuite/NSTTutorials/ServiceWrappers/README.md

 SoftAsserts are utilized in order to aggregate failures that occurred into a log that is output at the end of the test instead of failing the test immediately upon the first failure.
 They are utilized in NST when passing them to the thin models, which are covered in a later tutorial.
 For now, we will set this to `null`, as we will not be using it yet.

 `NSTServiceWrapperProcessor` is the class that we will use to send service wrappers.
-This processor only takes in 1 parameter for the call to send the request and receive the response (`sendRequestAndGetJSONResponse`), which is the `NSTServiceWrapper` **instance*.*
+This processor only takes in 1 parameter for the call to send the request and receive the response (`sendRequestAndGetJSONResponse`), which is the `NSTServiceWrapper` instance.

 In the example below, we are using this processor to send our service wrapper we created above in order to retrieve the JSONObject response.
 Only one instance of the processor is required to send any number of NST service wrappers.